MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 As we mentioned earlier if there is a username collision we want to display an alert to the user that they have to re-type their username!

-#### Insert link to more info on delegates if need be
 #### Introducing delegates!

-At this point in time this is assuming you have a basic understanding on how delegates are used to pass information between delegators and delegate receivers but if not feel free to read more on [delegates]()
+At this point in time this is assuming you have a basic understanding on how delegates are used to pass information between delegators and delegate receivers but if not feel free to read more on [delegates](https://www.appcoda.com/swift-delegate/)

 The delegate we are going to create is going to be in charge of notifying our Chat Room View Controller to display an alert!